Home » English » Pronouns, Types, Rules & Examples

 Any one of the employees can claim it.

-None of the students of this class has passed.
+None of the students in this class has passed.

 One should do one’s duty.